NSW

 The announcement of the Young Woman winner is an attraction for our show so make the most of it!

-NSW Young Woman Competition
+NSW Young Woman's Competition

 The Competition attracts over 300 women aged between 18-25 years of age each year and plays a significant role in the overall development of rural youth within NSW.
 Following an entrant’s success at their local Show, the Young Women then participate in the Zone Final.